andizq/sf3dmodels/docs/index.rst

 SF3dmodels is a star forming region(s) modelling package that brings together analytical models in order to compute their physical properties in a 3-dimensional grid.
-The package can couple different models in a single grid to recreate complex star forming systems as those being revealed by current instruments.
+The package can couple different models in a single grid to recreate complex star forming systems as those being revealed by current data.
 The output data can be read with `LIME <https://lime.readthedocs.io/en/latest/>`_ or `RADMC-3D <http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/>`_ to carry out radiative transfer calculations of the model.